College of Liberal Arts and Sciences

 Registration Approval

-All new first year students are required to attend an orientation program prior to registration.
+All new first year students are required to attend new student advising and registration program prior to registration.
 Certain students, such as readmits, may be required to see their assigned advisor prior to registration.
 First year students are required to meet with a college academic advisor during their first two semesters in order to register for the following semester.
-Visit the LAS advising website for more advising service options and details.

 Repeat Policy for Standard Graded Courses